 Option 1: Attack the Snow

 One way to get in front of potential ice dams is to remove the snow that causes them before it has a chance to melt.
 This does not involve climbing onto a snow and ice-covered roof and putting yourself at risk!
 Instead, use a tool designed to remove the snow from the safety of the ground.
-There are a number of these devices available, usually called handled rakes or roof shovels.
+There are a number of these devices available, usually called handled roof rakes or roof shovels.
 Look for a model that uses a protective buffer (such as wheels or bumpers) to prevent damage to the shingles while removing bulk quantities of snow.
 And a telescoping handle is a must—the entire idea is to limit risk, not force you to climb onto a ladder or roof in inclement weather.

-Obviously this tool has its limitations.
+Obviously this snow removal tool has its limitations.
 It works best when there’s enough snow to get a hold of, but not so much that it becomes unwieldy.
 Also, the height of your home and profile of your roof will have to be taken into consideration.

 Option 2: Warm the Eaves

 Remember that ice dams originate in roof valleys and eaves, where the lower temperature freezes fresh snow melt.
 This means that you don’t need to attack the entire roof of snow.
 One popular method is to use an electrical cabling system that boosts the temperature of the eaves just enough to prevent ice dams from forming.
-Some people claim that putting calcium chloride ice melt (the same material used on sidewalks and driveways) in a pair of panythose and laying it across the eaves will prevent ice dams.
+Some people claim that putting calcium chloride ice melt (the same material used on sidewalks and driveways) in a pair of panyhose and laying it across the eaves will prevent ice dams.
 We checked into this claim and found out that it’s a bust.

-Option 3: Freeze it on the Inside
+Option 3: Freeze It on the Inside

 This clever technique attacks ice dams from the inside.
 If your home is beginning to suffer the leaks indicative of an ice dam, take a fan (a box fan or small air mover) into your attic and direct it at the section of roof suffering the leak.
 This blast of cold air will usually be enough to refreeze the fingers of the ice dam, while the snow and ice is melting away on the outside of your home.
 Once that exterior pressure is relieved, the remaining ice will melt away and run off the rest of the roof.
 This is a great way to stop the leak in its tracks without having to wrangle any equipment outside, but it’s ultimately treating the symptoms, not the cause.